SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Property","Description"
    :widths: 40,60

-   "width", "Width of the depiciton given in pixels."
+   "width=""[width in px]""", "Width of the depiciton given in pixels."
-   "height", "Height of the depiction given in pixels."
+   "height=""[height in px]""", "Height of the depiction given in pixels."
-   "id", "Unique label if multiple connection lists are displayed."
+   "id=""[string/integer]""", "Unique label if multiple connection lists are displayed."
-   "title", "Individual title for the connection list."
+   "title=""[string]""", "Individual title for the connection list."
-   "filter", "Restrict the connection list to one single object type."
+   "filter=""[type]""", "Restrict the connection list to one single object type."
-   "link", "Enable opening referenced objects."
+   "link=""[true|false]""", "Enable opening referenced objects."
-   "create", "List of object views which is supposed to be displayed when new objects are set up and assigned."
+   "create=""[string]""", "List of object views which is supposed to be displayed when new objects are set up and assigned."
-   "readOnly", "Prevents setting up new connecitons if set to ""true""."
+   "readOnly=""[true|false]""", "Prevents setting up new connecitons if set to ""true""."

 ------------------